 If your sheath has a clip instead of loops, try attaching it to your front pocket rather than your belt.

 Some sheaths with discrete carry clips are specially designed to attach to the pocket.
-You can wear them either inside or outside your pocket, depending on their size.
+Depending on size, you can wear them inside or outside your pocket.

 Pocket-style carry works best with folding blades without sheaths.
 They can easily be secured by their clips and can be worn on front or back pockets.

 Some people prefer to conceal their knives around less conspicuous parts of the body than the waist.
 They are still easily accessible for utility purposes but can be concealed for self-defense.

 Neck knives are great for camping and hiking because they’re always handy.
 I like wearing just a plain old pocket knife around my neck when camping.
 It works great if I’m in shorts with no pockets or under a pack on the trail.
 They’re small, compact, lightweight, and easily accessible.

 Some prefer wearing a neck knife as a tactical self-defense weapon, but this is illegal in many states.